upday/upday.github.io/_posts/blog/2016-09-05-model-view-presenter.md

 In order to support developers in making good architecture choices, Google offers <a href="https://github.com/googlesamples/android-architecture">Android Architecture Blueprints</a> - a set of various implementations of the same application.
 For now, the samples contain different types of Model-View-Presenter implementations.
 I worked together with <a href="https://github.com/erikhellman">Erik Hellman</a> on the <a href="https://github.com/googlesamples/android-architecture/tree/todo-mvp-rxjava/">MVP & RxJava</a> sample.

-The aim of this article is to explain what MVP is, how we applied it in the Architecture Blueprints and most of all, what are its advantages and disadvantages.
+Find out what MVP is, how we applied it in the Architecture Blueprints and most of all, what are its advantages and disadvantages.

 ## The Model-View-Presenter Pattern